Exit West – Mohsin Hamid

 This book is set in Nigeria.
 It is filled with the rich tradition known in this African country.
 The life and upbringing of the boys is full of magic, folklore and the old religion of the indigenous peoples, mixed with the new Christian religion.
 A fascinating and compelling story, beautifully written by Chigozie Obioma.
 (This book is already on our list: E16-08)

-Elise Kleuskens, member of the English Literature Working Group
+Elise Kleuskens, Department of English Literature

 A Gentleman in Moscow by Amor Towles